Apicoectomy

 Uncover and address recurrent infections

-When a minimally invasive root canal or retreatment isn’t enough to save your tooth, endodontic microsurgery may be the best option.
+When a minimally invasive root canal or retreatment isn’t enough to save your tooth, Apicoectomy may be the best option.
 Our board-certified endodontists are here to guide you through the process and make it comfortable and successful.

 1. Consultation (45 minutes)

 We understand that dealing with a failed root canal-treated tooth is frustrating.
-Your board-certified endodontist will help you determine the best next steps — whether that’s endodontic microsurgery (apicoectomy), endodontic retreatment, or tooth extraction.
+Your board-certified endodontist will help you determine the best next steps — whether that’s apicoectomy, endodontic retreatment, or tooth extraction.
 Your consultation will involve a comprehensive CBCT scan, examination, and diagnosis.

 2. Comfort Amenities